 Use your school experience

-Getting school experience will support your application and help you decide whether teaching is right for you.
-It will also give you a great opportunity to get to know a training provider and make an impression, just in case they have available training places.
-Even if they don’t, the experience will help you gain a better understanding of the different options that are available, and the teachers you meet may be able to tell you about other training providers in your area.
+Gaining school experience will help you gain a better understanding of the different options that are available, and the teachers you meet may be able to tell you about other training providers in your area.

 Location and costs

 If you are on a postgraduate teacher training course which is not salaried, you will have to pay tuition fees.
-Tuition fees vary depending on the course and provider.
-You should contact the teacher training provider you are interested in for details of the fees charged.
+Tuition fees vary, you should contact the teacher training provider you are interested in for details of the fees charged.

-To help fund your training there are tuition fee and maintenance loans available to help you cover your tuition fees and living costs if you’re on a non-salaried course.
-You can use the student finance calculator to estimate student loans and extra funding that may be available, for instance Parents’ Learning Allowance, Childcare Grants or Child Tax Credits.
+To help fund your training, you could get a £26,000 bursary.
+With or without a bursary, there are tuition fee and maintenance loans available to help you cover your fees and living costs if you’re on a non-salaried course.
+You can use the student finance calculator to estimate student loans and extra funding that may be available.
 If you’re on a salaried course, you can estimate any in-work benefits by using the calculators on GOV.UK.

 Remember, if you need to commute or relocate to be able to undertake your training, it’s important to consider the logistical and financial implications.
 For example: